How to Divorce a Missing Spouse in New Jersey and Other States

 - Search of all branches of the U.S. Military

 - Search the post office and the voter registration office in the town where your spouse was last known to reside.

 - Conduct internet, white page and social media search.

 After you've taken every possible step to locate your spouse, and after you've filed for NJ divorce, you or your attorney must file an affidavit with the court as part of your divorce case.
 Most courts will then allow you to publish a notice in the newspaper, alerting your ex that you're divorcing him and telling him what he must do if he wants to respond.
 Some states are more lenient about this than others.
 Texas requires that you also hire an attorney to represent your missing spouse's interests in the divorce, and this attorney will conduct a search for him as well.

 If your spouse doesn't respond after you've published notice, the court will award you a divorce by default.
-If you have any questions about divorcing a missing spouse, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free consultation with an experienced NJ divorce attorney.
+If you have any questions about divorcing a missing spouse, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free 30 minute in office consultation with an experienced NJ divorce attorney.